abdulhammedabdulazeez/library_website_app/DEPLOYMENT_RAILWAY.md

 The initial boot takes a few minutes (site creation + migrations).
 Subsequent restarts skip the heavy steps.

+## 4a.
+Persisting data and moving local data to Railway

+Frappe data lives in two places:

+- Database: MariaDB (Railway MariaDB plugin).
+Keep this service persistent.
+- Files and site config: the `sites/` directory (mounted Railway volume at `/home/frappe/library-bench/sites`).

+Avoid pointing local dev to the production Railway DB.
+Instead migrate data once:

+1) On local:
+- `bench --site <SITE_NAME> backup` (creates DB + files backup under `sites/<SITE_NAME>/private/backups`), or use `mysqldump`.
+- Copy files from `sites/<SITE_NAME>/private/files` and `sites/<SITE_NAME>/public/files`.
+- Note your `sites/<SITE_NAME>/site_config.json` (contains `encryption_key` and settings).

+2) On Railway:
+- Restore the DB into the MariaDB service (via client or CLI).
+- Place files into the app service volume at `/home/frappe/library-bench/sites/<SITE_NAME>/private/files` and `/home/frappe/library-bench/sites/<SITE_NAME>/public/files`.
+- Ensure `/home/frappe/library-bench/sites/<SITE_NAME>/site_config.json` exists and has correct DB credentials and the same `encryption_key`.
+- Restart the app service; the entrypoint will skip `new-site` and only run `migrate`.

+As long as you keep the same MariaDB service and the `sites` volume mounted at `/home/frappe/library-bench/sites`, data persists across deploys.

 ## 5. Add worker processes (optional)

 For background jobs, clone the Railway service and change the start command: